 “Do not forsake me now!” she shrieks, feeding the fire with her powerful voice.
 “Do not remove yourself from what you see!
 For you are the one who lit the match, you are the one who stokes the coals and keeps me alive!
 You are mine!”

-I sit myself beside her with nothing left to lose, and hold my hands out to her.
+I sit beside her with nothing left to lose and hold my hands out to her.
 Slowly, deliberately, she forms blisters on my skin.
 I watch them sink into me, scarring my bones.
-When she is satisfied with her work, she slinks away, leaving me with the pieces of her she has imbedded in me.
+When she is satisfied with her work, she slinks away, leaving me with the pieces of her she has embedded in me.